 Export the data to a spreadsheet.
 The data analysis will depend on the experimental question.

-NOTE: Be aware that different runs may have different baseline intensities, so it is important to run the assay for a designated time at the start (around 40 s) prior to adding any agonists and to normalize the data by calculating the change in fluorescence (the fluorescence at any given time point [F] divided by the fluorescence at time point zero [F0], or F/F0).
+NOTE: Be aware that different runs may have different baseline intensities, so it is important to run the assay for a designated time at the start (around 40 s) prior to adding any agonists and to normalize the data by calculating the change in fluorescence (the fluorescence at any given time point (F) divided by the fluorescence at time point zero (F0), to yield the ratio F/F0).

 To quantify the rate or kinetics of the P2X7 function in question, calculate the area under the curve or the sum of the trapezoids created under the curve for each 10 s time period16.

 To determine the effects of treatments, average the fluorescence intensity over the final 10–20 s of recording and compare the treatments.
-Determine the significance by t-test or analysis of variance.
+Determine the significance by t-test or analysis of variance (ANOVA).

 REPRESENTATIVE RESULTS: